SAGE: Spatial-visual Adaptive Graph Exploration for Efficient Visual Place Recognition: Appendix

-\textbf{Future Work.} First, to better handle dynamic scenes, future work could integrate powerful foundation models like the Segment Anything Model (SAM) \citep{SAM} to explicitly identify and mask transient objects.
-This would allow the model to focus purely on the stable, discriminative background context.
-Second, to enhance robustness against extreme domain shifts, we plan to incorporate multi-modal cues \citep{han2025multimodal,xu20253d}.
-Fusing visual features with semantic information from segmentation maps could provide complementary signals for more robust matching.
 Finally, the core principle of adaptive graph-based sampling holds promise beyond VPR.
 Applying this dynamic, ``slow thinking" paradigm to other deep metric learning tasks, such as person re-identification or fine-grained image retrieval, could be a fruitful area of research.